noyonfroehampton/org.roehampton.OS.FuadHasanNoyon/week5.md

 # 2. Firewall
 echo "[CHECK] Firewall..."
+# Check the status of the Uncomplicated Firewall (ufw).
+# We pipe (|) the output to grep to search for "Status: active".
 if sudo ufw status | grep -q "Status: active"; then
     echo "  [PASS] Firewall is active." else